bgx4k3p/uberfind/README.md

 Usage Examples
 --------------

-Default settings, no arguments: Search recursively in the current folder for keywords 'username' and 'password'.
+**Default settings**: Search recursively in the current folder for keywords 'username' and 'password'.
 Look inside .dll, .xml, .db, .conf, .ini, .txt, .dat, .vbs, .bat, .yml files, then return 25 characters before/after each instance of the keyword from any line that contains it with the line number and the name of the file.
 Results go in 'results.txt' inside the current folder.

     $ python uberfind.py

 Search inside **.dll** files in **c:\Windows** folder for keyword **'password'** verbosely:

-    $ python uberfind.py -p c:\Windows -e .dll -k password -v
+    $ python uberfind.py -p c:\Windows -e dll -k password -v

 Sample Output
 --------------